 Undergraduate Courses

 All undergraduate courses have official waitlist sections on the SSC for you to register in once the course section is full or blocked.
 Waitlists will be moved in priority sequence.
-If you have any questions, please contact cis.program@ubc.ca.
+If you have any questions, please refer to our FAQ section or contact cis.program@ubc.ca.

 Graduate Courses